 The earlier we have this dialogue and the more open it is, the more time we give our teams to process the information and ask relevant questions.
 Questions that are relevant to our team give us a concrete indication of what hurdles our team suspects and what they may be depending on for their commitment.
 It is important that we, as leaders, do not initially judge the team's situation or the questions that arise.
 All questions are valid and relevant.
 What is important is that we recognize the need behind the question and deal with it respectfully.
 So what are my needs as a leader in relation to this change and what are the needs of the team?

 How we as leaders manage that the possible impact on ourselves does not affect the way we inform our team, we maintain the objectivity and neutrality that is so important.
 This neutrality gives us the necessary openness for the actual needs of our teams.
-On this basis, we can lead our teams constructively and offer more options for dealing with the upcoming change.
+On this basis, we can lead our teams constructively and offer more options for dealing with the upcoming change. - Promote trust!

 Trust in the leader creates bonding and reduces uncertainty.
 Openly addressing the team's needs in relation to the change builds trust and creates a protected framework in which the individual team members feel in good hands despite the impending change.
 Managment thought leader Stephen R. Covey describes 13 behaviours which create trusting connections and further strengthen the trust that has already been placed in them.
 From my point of view, the essential points are: listening to others and taking their suggestions seriously, communicating honestly and transparently, clarifying expectations and taking responsibility.
-Such behaviour is not always easy and is very much appreciated for that very reason.
+Such behaviour is not always easy and is very much appreciated for that very reason. - Be your teams coach, not their boss!

 Especially in uncertain and dynamic moments, we as leaders walk a fine line between "providing security" and "patronising".
 If we make all decisions ourselves, we deprive our employees of the opportunity to evaluate the situation and react themselves.
 This process is often necessary in order to be sure that we have made the best possible decision.
 If our staff are not part of this process, they are automatically the "victims" of our decisions.
 Nobody likes to be a victim.
 Top-down decisions in the change process often lead to a bad gut feeling, frustration and resistance.
 Therefore, it is important that we as leaders involve our teams in the process!
 We describe the situation and guide our staff through the decision-making process using reflective questions.
 In addition to decision-making, this kind of participation has another positive effect: we create acceptance!
 Acceptance for the procedure and the individual measures and an understanding of the interrelationships leads to the necessary willingness to implement.
 In this way, we reduce additional communication events, technical disputes and personal, emotional adjustment effects to a minimum.